libvenus/Getting-and-Cleaning-data/README.md

 9. Write data(tidyData) to disk

-Here is how to run the script:
+Here is how to run the script(after you have downloaded it with wget or curl or R's download.file function):

 ./run_analysis.R